Bloomberg News

-Bloomberg News (originally Bloomberg Business News) is an American news agency headquartered in New York City and a division of Bloomberg L.P.
+Bloomberg News (originally Bloomberg Business News) is an American news agency headquartered in New York City, and a division of Bloomberg L.P.
 Content produced by Bloomberg News is disseminated through Bloomberg Terminals, Bloomberg Television, Bloomberg Radio, Bloomberg Businessweek, Bloomberg Markets, Bloomberg.com, and Bloomberg's mobile platforms.
 Since 2015, John Micklethwait has been editor-in-chief.
-Bloomberg Business News was also the name of a 15-minute TV series that aired from Jan 4th, 1994 to some time in 1997.
-It was created for public-access television but was also syndicated to normal TV stations like KRON-TV in the Bay Area.

 History

 Bloomberg News was founded by Michael Bloomberg and Matthew Winkler in 1990 to deliver financial news reporting to Bloomberg Terminal subscribers.

 The agency was established in 1990 with a team of six people.
 Winkler was first editor-in-chief.
 In 2010, Bloomberg News included more than 2,300 editors and reporters in 72 countries and 146 news bureaus worldwide.